How to understand the Chain Rule and its proof?

 WHAT: What/HOW: How to understand?

 The equation with [blanket] is for understanding what going on.
-The key is to understand how dt\mathrm{d}t turn to Δt\Delta{t}.
+The key is to understand how $\mathrm{d}t$ turn to $\Delta{t}$.

 Built with Hugo